MJSafwan/mach-info/README.md

 git clone git@github.com:MJSafwan/mach-info.git
 ```

-After that, and assuming you have clang, you can run the command below:
+After that, you can run the command below:
 ```sh
 make
 ```